open-risk/age/README.md

 # AGE is an Accounting Graph Environment

 The project explores the representation of various accounting concepts using graph theory.

+## Background reading

-The theoretical concepts underpinning the code structure and functionality are documented in a number of white papers which are available in the *docs* directory.
+The theoretical concepts underpinning the AGE code structure and functionality are documented in a number of white papers which are available in the *docs* directory.

 * [WP19](docs/OpenRiskWP19_111125.pdf)

-First some background about accounting graphs.
+## About Accounting Graphs

+Accounting graphs are mathematical representations of accounting using the tools of graph theory.

 ## Double-entry graphs